 Using wood that would have been readily available in 18th century South Carolina we have built a working reproduction of an 18th century Staffordshire potter’s wheel.
-This type of wheel was exactly what a Staffordshire potter like John Bartlam would have been accustomed to and have used.
-While quite common at that time only a hand full of these original wheels remain today.
+This type of wheel was exactly what a Staffordshire potter like John Bartlam would have been accustomed to and used.
+While quite common at that time, only a hand full of these original wheels remain today.

 The Bottle Oven

 We are in the process of building an updraught wood-fired Bottle Kiln aptly named because of its distinctive bottle-like shape.
 Bottle ovens and kilns were synonymous with the manufacturing of pottery in England from the early part of the 18th to the mid-20th century.
 Our kiln, when completed, will be used to fire pottery made at the Pottworks on our Staffordshire wheel.